dilijev/guest-list-generator/README.md

 # Acknowledgements

-This software was created specifically for the purposes of the Seattle Festival Orchestra but should be applicable to any similar group or merchant with a need to create guest lists from sales reports from multiple online retailers.
+This software was created specifically for use by the Seattle Festival Orchestra, but should be applicable to any similar group or merchant with a need to create guest lists from sales reports from multiple online retailers.